Census 2016: Canada's seniors outnumber its children for first time in survey history

 Canada’s population is not only growing older – but the pace of change is accelerating, as new census numbers show seniors now outnumber children for the first time in the survey’s history.

-The 2016 census from Statistics Canada, released Wednesday, shows the largest increase in the share of seniors since Confederation.
+The 2016 census from Statistics Canada, released Wednesday, shows the largest increase in the share of seniors since the first census after Confederation.
 The proportion of those aged 65 and older climbed to 16.9 per cent of Canada’s population, exceeding the share of those under 15 at 16.6 per cent.

 Meantime, the portion of the working-age population – those between the ages of 15 and 64 – declined to 66.5 per cent from 68.5 per cent in the 2011 census.